TimG27/data_visualization_jcomp/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
-Feel free to use the code as a reference or starting point for your own data visualization projects.
+Feel free to use the code as a reference or starting point for your own data visualization projects 🚀

-Happy coding! 🚀